-Trip 1 detected correctly, because period started from zero speed (initialized as stopped), distance longer than default 500 meters or duration longer than 5 minutes, and it is followed by stop longer than minimalParkingDuration.
+Trip 1 is detected because period started from zero speed (initialized as stopped), distance longer than default 500 meters or duration longer than 5 minutes, and it is followed by stop longer than minimalParkingDuration.